vchan2/MerrickMath.github.io-CelebrateMath/index.md

 For each grade, the winner will receive something REAL COOL of YOUR CHOICE from Master Aaron.
 In the event of a tie the individual who reaches the highest level **FIRST** is declared the winner.

-To submit how far you make it through the maze please fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLSfr7_Zks0eltUpaLApShAEcs0hdnXYcVIaiObEUil3DBaoYQg/viewform?usp=sf_link"> following form </a>.
+To submit how far you make it through the maze, please fill out this form: <a href="https://tinyurl.com/cosmos2020challenge">https://tinyurl.com/cosmos2020challenge</a>.
 You do **not** need to submit at every level, only the highest level you achieve.
 You may submit as many times as you wish.

 **Scores will be finalized Friday, June 12 at 3:30 pm**